 Students interested in beginning or continuing their undergraduate education at the University of Delaware must apply for admission through the Office of Undergraduate Admissions.
 The University seeks a diverse student body and the positive educational benefit that results in a community that brings together a variety of experiences and viewpoints.

 Applicants may choose from over 150 major fields of study and the University Studies program, undeclared.
 Admission requirements vary among majors, and some academic units may require evidence of special skills.
 Students who apply to the Music Department, for example, will be asked to perform an audition.
-Students who apply to the Art and Apparel Design majors will be required to submit a portfolio with their application.
 Acceptance to certain programs tends to be especially competitive because enrollment is limited.
 Students interested in changing their major prior to enrolling should request a change through the Office of Undergraduate Admissions.
 Some majors have enrollment limits and specific entry requirements.
 Once the first semester begins, students interested in changing majors should consult with the appropriate department or college to which they are seeking admission.

 Admission to the University or to a specific major will not be guaranteed on the basis of specific class rank, test scores, or pattern of high-school subjects or performance.
 In evaluating student applications, the Admissions Office considers a broad range of criteria, including the depth and rigor of the college preparatory program (and trend in grades); grades earned in specific courses (especially those related to an applicant’s proposed field of study); overall grade-point index; standardized test scores; student essays; letters of recommendation; and self-appraisal.
 Grades of “B” and above are expected.
 Evidence of special talents and abilities, recommendations from counselors and teachers, leadership qualities, and recognition in extracurricular and community activities also can support an admission decision.